ConsumerDataRight/mock-register/README.md

 git clone https://github.com/ConsumerDataRight/mock-register.git
 ```

-To get help on launching and debuging the solution, see the [help guide](./Help/debugging/HELP.md).
+To get help on launching and debugging the solution, see the [help guide](./Help/debugging/HELP.md).

 If you would like to contribute features or fixes back to the Mock Register repository, consult the [contributing guidelines](CONTRIBUTING.md).